 Ritz-Carlton Half-Moon Bay – California

-If your family loves to put the L in luxury, the Ritz-Carlton on Half-Moon Bay is the place to be.
+If your family loves to put the L in luxury, the Ritz-Carlton on Half-Moon Bay in Northern California is the place to be.
 Here, older children can enjoy the Old Course and Ocean Course, while younger kids can enjoy other activities like biking, tide pools, and outdoor fire pits for late-night smores-making.

 Hershey Resorts, Pennsylvania